‘OG Insta Golf Girl’ Paige Spiranac Sizzles In Yoga Pants On The Green

 “There must be old guys having heart attacks at every course you go to,” teased a second, adding a heart-eye emoji.

-“Excellent angle of the picture here,” added a third.
+“Excellent angle of the picture here,” added a third follower.

-Paige had tagged the location as the Troon North Golf Club, a premiere course located in Scottsdale, Arizona.
+Paige had tagged the location as the Troon North Golf Club, a premier course located in Scottsdale, Arizona.
 An oasis in the desert, it can boast not just one, but two full 18-hole courses.

-Scottsdale holds a special place in the heart of the blonde beauty, as she has won the Scottsdale Orange Tree Country Club Tournament on the Cactus Tour.
-This comes after playing in college both at the University of Arizona and San Diego State University.
-While at the latter, she and her team won the Mountain West Conference Championship.
+Scottsdale holds a special place in the heart of the blond beauty, as she has won the Scottsdale Orange Tree Country Club Tournament on the Cactus Tour.
+This comes after playing in college, both at the University of Arizona and San Diego State University.
+While at the latter school, she and her team won the Mountain West Conference Championship.

 This is also not the first time that Paige has worn yoga pants on the golf course.
-She has previously impressed fans by wearing the skintight bottoms, like in the picture below.
+She previously impressed fans by wearing a similar pair of skintight bottoms, as seen in the picture below.

-That said, Paige can also change up her look, and recently stunned in a plaid skirt on the green, as previously covered by The Inquisitr.
+That said, Paige can also change up her look, having recently stunned in a plaid skirt on the green, as previously covered by The Inquisitr.

 Delivered To Your INBOX